ijobaolachasewealth/ijobaolachasewealth/README.md

 - 👋 Hi, I’m @ijobaolachasewealth
-- 👀 I’m interested in learning how to build bots
+- 👀 I’m interested in learning how to build all kinf of social media marketing assistance bots
-- 🌱 I’m currently learning nothing, coz I'm new here
+- 🌱 I’m currently learning nothing, coz I'm new here and I'm ready to mingle and learn
-- 💞️ I’m looking to collaborate on whatsapp
+- 💞️ I’m looking to collaborate with anybody who's willing to guide and put me through
-- 📫 How to reach me - +2347054766219
+- 📫 You can reach out to me on WhatsApp - +2347054766219
 - 😄 Pronouns: He, Him, His
 - ⚡ Fun fact: I'm a very honest and plain young man